 The Water Use Ordinance (Ordinance 2015-38) requires all property owners to hook-up to the Village's water system if the building is within 300 feet of an existing water distribution line.
-Alternatively, an owner may elect to drill a well only if the owner receives a permit from the New Mexico Environment Department and domestic water well permit from the Village under the condition that the cost of hooking up to the water system exceeds the cost of drilling a well.
+Alternatively, an owner may elect to drill a well only if the owner receives a permit from the NMED and a domestic water well permit from the Village under the condition that the cost of hooking up to the water system exceeds the cost of drilling a well.